 All dogs require proteins, fats, carbohydrates, vitamins, and minerals.
 Amounts and ratios differ based on size and life stage.

 AAFCO standards establish minimum requirements.
+General dog food, when properly formulated, can meet the nutritional needs of many dogs, regardless of breed.
 Protein starts at 22.5% for growing dogs and 18% for adults on a dry matter basis.
 High-quality sources like chicken, beef, fish, and lamb provide essential amino acids.
 The first ingredient listed should be identified meat protein.

 Fat requirements range from 8.5% for growth to 5.5% for adult maintenance.
 Omega-3 and omega-6 fatty acids support joint health and promote healthy skin.
 Joint-supporting ingredients like glucosamine and chondroitin appear in large-breed formulations.
 Omega-3s from fish oil provide anti-inflammatory benefits.